3Play Media

 ❌ "I don't like how condensed each service is.
 If I only choose one service, I am working with less than a fifth of the page"

-Final Service Selection Design with Accordions
+Final Service Selection Design with Accordions (Figma)

 ✅ Self-reliant progressive disclosure with accordions